Fifteen Little-Known Things Your Client’s Tax Return Can Tell You

 Does your client…

-- Have Social Security benefits being taxed due to excess provisional income?
+4. Show taxed Social Security benefits from excess provisional income?

 Five Case Studies That Bring These Ideas to Life